 Strong bank earnings send Wall Street to four-week highs

-U.S. stock futures pointed to higher open on Wednesday, lifted by strong quarterly results from Bank of America and Goldman Sachs.

-NEW YORK: Wall Street's major indexes hit one-month highs on Wednesday as upbeat earnings from Bank of America Corp and Goldman Sachs Group Inc boosted investor sentiment.
+NEW YORK: Wall Street's major indices hit one-month highs on Wednesday (Jan 16) as upbeat earnings from Bank of America Corp and Goldman Sachs Group Inc boosted investor sentiment.

-A strong start to the U.S. earnings season, along with trade optimism and hopes of a slower pace in the Federal Reserve's interest-rate hikes, have helped S&P 500 recoup some of its losses from a recent rout.
-The index is now less than 11 percent away from its Sept.
-20 record close after having fallen as much as 19.8 percent below that level.
+A strong start to the US earnings season, along with trade optimism and hopes of a slower pace in the Federal Reserve's interest-rate hikes, have helped S&P 500 recoup some of its losses from a recent rout.
+The index is now less than 11 per cent away from its Sep 20 record close after having fallen as much as 19.8 per cent below that level.

 "Banks are finally getting a bit of fresh air," said Kevin Miller, chief investment officer of the E-Valuator Funds in Minneapolis.
 "The earnings reports are coming out, and the outlook isn't as terrible as what may have been anticipated."